While pictures are from a Porsche Cayenne, these instructions should also help you change the ABS wheel speed sensor on other models.

 7. Unhook the wire from the strut tower by pulling it away from the bracket.

-8. Trace the wire all the way back to the connector.
+8. Trace the wire back to the connector.
 If the wheel liner is on the way, remove the plastic retainers that hold the liner in place.

 10. Connect the wire harness.
 Install the wheel.
 Tighten the lug nuts you can on a criss-cross pattern.